-- 1/2 roasted jalapeno, seeds removed and chopped
+- 1/2 jalapeno roasted then seeds removed and chopped

 - 1/4 teaspoon salt

 - Combine marinade mixture for flat steak.
-Place steak in a resealable plastic bag and pour marinade over it.
-Seal bag and place into refrigerator for 2 hours.
+Place steak in a resealable plastic bag and pour marinade over top, making sure the meat is well submerged.
+Seal bag and place into refrigerator for 2-4 hours.